QuanEstimation/QuanEstimation/docs/guide/guide_Copt.md

 	`control.QFIM()` (default), `control.CFIM()` and `control.HCRB()`.
 Here $\mathcal{F}$ and
 	$\mathcal{I}$ are the QFIM and CFIM, $W$ corresponds to `W` is the weight matrix which defaults to the identity matrix.
-If the users call `control.HCRB()` for single parameter scenario, the program will exit and print `"Program exit.
+If the users call `control.HCRB()` for single parameter scenario, the program will exit and print `"Program terminated.
 In the single-parameter scenario, the HCRB is equivalent to the QFI.
 Please choose 'QFIM' as the objective function"`. `LDtype` in `control.QFIM()` represents the types of the QFIM, it can be set as `LDtype="SLD"` (default), `LDtype="RLD"`, and `LDtype="LLD"`. `M` in `control.CFIM()` represents a set of positive